 A is too far out in one direction.
 It may be admirable, but it’s unrealistic or impractical.

 B is too far in the other direction – even if it is mendacious and hateful.

 A and B should negotiate until they compromise at C.

-Therefore, C is legitimate, practical, realistic and workable.
+Therefore, C is legitimate, practical, realistic, moral and workable.

-This, most politicians and activists tell us, is how things get done in the real world.
-Especially since the upheavals of the 1960s, countless books have extolled the innate wisdom of the great middle and the need for idealists to find common ground with their adversaries.
+This, most politically savvy people tell us, is how things get accomplished in the real world.
+Especially since the upheavals of the 1960s, countless books and news aggregators have extolled the innate wisdom of the great democratic middle and the need for idealists to find common ground with their adversaries.
 It’s often very good advice.

 Read Part Two here.